From the New In 90 team

 Great for: Posture, tummy and strengthening your “core” muscles.

-5 Climbing stairs – Instead of just going up slowly once, walk up and down quickly several times.
-As you get fitter, take the steps two at a time and really work the legs (but don’t use the banisters/stair rail to help except for safety).
+5 Climbing stairs – we all encounter a flight of stairs or escalators sometime in the day (if you take a lift instead of the stairs, stop immediately).
+Instead of just going up slowly once, walk up and down quickly several times.
+As you get fitter, take the steps two at a time and really work the legs (but don’t use the bannisters/stair rail to help except for safety).

 Time taken: Say 2 mins.